 Red Oak’s software is continually improving with new features being added on a regular basis.
 This document contains a partial list of features you can expect to benefit from as part of your subscription.
 Features are grouped by Usability, Compliance, and Risk Reduction.
 Increased usability directly leads to improved efficiency, reduced time to approval, and direct cost savings.

-A key feature is the ability to configure workflows to fit your business rather than changing the way your business works to fit the software.
-Easily configure as many workflows as you want with different workflows asking different user defined questions; having different steps; and/or going to different groups of users, or having different statuses.
+A key feature is the ability to configure (and reconfigure) workflows to fit your business rather than changing the way your business works to fit the software.
+Easily configure as many workflows as you want with different workflows asking different user-defined questions; having different steps; different behavior settings; and/or going to different groups of users or having different statuses.

-Create user defined questions and answers that are placed on any activity (step) on any workflow to collect the information you want.
-Questions can be dates, radio, checkbox, dropdown, text, text area, and numeric types.
-All user defined questions/answers are searchable and can be updated immediately.
+Create user-defined questions and answers that are placed on any activity (step) on any workflow to collect the information you want, where you want.
+Questions can be dates, radio, checkbox, list box, dropdown, multi-down, text, text area, and numeric types.
+All user-defined questions/answers are searchable, can be included in the body of notifications, pinned as a sortable column in submission grids, and can be updated immediately through the administration interface (or programmatically with the optional Submission API which is ideal for maintaining large lists of products).

 CC Other Users

 You can easily “CC” (copy) users on a submission so they are aware of it.
-CC’ing people is exactly the same as when you CC someone when you send an email.
-CC’ing will send the CC’d users an email notification with a link to the submission that includes a comment you enter.
-CC’ing users also “involves” them in the submission so they get other notifications regarding the submission.
+CC-ing people is exactly the same as when you send an email.
+CC-ing will send those users an email notification with a link to the submission that includes any comment you enter.
+It also allows them to receive notifications regarding those submissions.

 Verifier Parallel Reviews